CindyMoAr/Energy-Indicators/README.md

        'Citations per document', 'H index', 'Energy Supply', 'Energy Supply per Capita', '% Renewable', '2006', '2007', '2008', '2009', '2010', '2011', '2012', '2013', '2014', '2015'].

+### Questions

+1. The previous step joined three datasets then reduced this to just the top 15 entries.
+When you joined the datasets, but before you reduced this to the top 15 items, how many entries did you lose?
+2. What is the average GDP over the last 10 years for each country? (exclude missing values from this calculation.)
+3. By how much had the GDP changed over the 10 year span for the country with the 6th largest average GDP?
+4. What is the mean Energy Supply per Capita?
+5. What country has the maximum % Renewable and what is the percentage?
+6. Create a new column that is the ratio of Self-Citations to Total Citations.
+What is the maximum value for this new column, and what country has the highest ratio?
+7. Create a column that estimates the population using Energy Supply and Energy Supply per capita.
+What is the third most populous country according to this estimate?
+8. Create a column that estimates the number of citable documents per person.
+What is the correlation between the number of citable documents per capita and the energy supply per capita?
+Use the .corr() method, (Pearson's correlation).
+9. Use the built-in function plot() to visualize the relationship between Energy Supply per Capita vs. Citable docs per Capita